Josh's Frogs LogoJosh's Frogs Logo

 Name: Dendrobates tinctorius 'Azureus'.
 Formerly known as Dendrobates azureus until genetic testing proved D. azureus was another population of Dendrobates tinctorius.
 Commonly called the Sky Blue Poison Dart Frog, Blue Poison Arrow Frog, or the Dyeing Poison Dart Frog (based on an early belief that natives used brightly colored frogs to dye fabric).

-Recommended Vivarium Size: A 10 gallon aquarium is suitable for a single Dendrobates tinctorius 'Azureus', but Josh's Frogs recommends a 20H or 18x18x18 Vivarium for 1-3 frogs.
-Not sure how to set up a vivarium?
-Please watch our video on How to Set Up a Vivarium.
+Recommended Vivarium Size & Setup: A 10 gallon aquarium is suitable for a single Dendrobates tinctorius 'Azureus', but Josh's Frogs recommends a 20H or 18x18x18 glass terrarium for 1-3 frogs.

 Want to spice up your enclosure with live plants?
 Our experts have curated kits of easy-to-care-for and SAFE plants for your dart frogs.
 Check them out here!